-The polygon product CD-ROM(s), contains two folders: Info and Data.
+The polygon product CD-ROM(s), contains two folders: DOC and Data.

-The Info folder contains the following files:
+The DOC folder contains the following files:

-- CD_INFO.TXT notes about the data on this CD-ROM (this file) - Readme.
-TXT licence, copyright and specification change information. - DISCCARE.TXT information on the care of CDs.
+- CD_INFO.TXT notes about the data on this CD-ROM (this file) - Readme.TXT licence, copyright and specification change information.

-The Data folder contains the following subfolders:
+The DATA folder contains the following subfolders:

-- Polygons containing polygon data in 120 postcode area files (either MID/MIF or Shapefile). - Vertical streets a look-up table of 120 text files of vertical street reference codes and the postcodes contained in them. - Discards a look-up list of 120 text files of the postcodes that have not been included in the polygon creation process because either there are no ADDRESS-POINT records of sufficient PQ classification or they are PO Box postcodes.
+- Polygons containing polygon data in 120 postcode area files (either MID/MIF or Shapefile). - Vertical_streets a lookup table of 120 text files of vertical street reference codes and the postcodes contained in them. - Discard_files a lookup list of 120 text files of the postcodes that have not been included in the polygon creation process because either there are no ADDRESS-POINT records of sufficient PQ classification or they are PO Box postcodes.